Lazorme/Ludz-le-chat/README.md

 In [Components_Table.cvs](Components_Table.cvs) you can find all the components uses in this project
 2. Kicad

-Launch [Kittyludzinator](Ludz-le-chat-main/Kyttiludzinator/Kyttiludzinator.kicad_pro) to open the project with KICAD
+Launch [Kittyludzinator](Kyttiludzinator/Kyttiludzinator.kicad_pro) to open the project with KICAD

+3. Ouput file